joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-18-docker-compose-gradle.md

 ---
 layout: post
-title:  "docker-compose and gradle"
+title:  "gradle and docker-compose"
-date:   2020-03-29 22:50:00 +0200
+date:   2020-04-18 16:40:00 +0200
 categories: [software, testing]
 tags: [software, java, docker-compose, gradle]
 ---

 Some weeks ago I have posted some thoughts on [Testcontainers](https://joerg-pfruender.github.io/software/testing/2020/03/29/testcontainers.html).
-When dealing with docker-compose there is a way, that I prefer over using testcontainers.
+When dealing with [docker-compose&#8599;](https://docs.docker.com/compose/) there is a way, that I prefer over using testcontainers.

 ## divide tests in unit tests and integration tests